SFDC-Hermes/Lightning-Hermes/_posts/2026-05-05-type-script-apply-guide.md

 ---

-## 0. The Hard Truth: The "Decorator Errpr"
+## 0. The Hard Truth: The "Decorator Error"
 Before you begin, we must address the elephant in the room: Salesforce LWC does not "natively" run TypeScript.

 While Salesforce provides build-time support, the standard TypeScript compiler (tsc) and the LWC engine often fight over Decorators (@api, @track, @wire).
 If you use tsc -w (Watch Mode) with default settings, it will "helpfully" transpile your decorators into a complex polyfill like this: